George Williams (rugby league): Wigan Warriors

 Williams was awarded the Super League Young Player of the Year award at the Man of Steel awards on 5 October 2015.
 Williams also played in the 2015 Grand Final, but was again on the losing side as Wigan were defeated 20–22 against the Leeds at Old Trafford.

-He was awarded the Super League Young Player of the Year award in 2015, and helped the team win the 2016 Super League Grand Final, and the 2017 World Club Challenge.

 In 2016, Williams again featured in the World Club Series against Brisbane, scoring one try in a heavy 12–42 defeat.
 Williams also won his first club honours, with Wigan defeating the Warrington club in the 2016 Grand Final at Old Trafford.

 On 19 February 2017, Williams was the stand-out performer in the 2017 World Club Challenge against National Rugby League Premiers Cronulla-Sutherland Sharks, helping Wigan to a 22–6 win.
 In April 2017, he signed a new four-year contract with Wigan.

 On 26 August 2017, Williams played in his first Challenge Cup final, with Wigan losing 14–18 to Hull F.C. at Wembley Stadium.

 He played in the 2018 Super League Grand Final victory over Warrington at Old Trafford.

 Canberra Raiders

-On 9 July 2019 it was announced that Williams would leave Wigan to join the Canberra Raiders for the 2020 National Rugby League season.
+On 9 July 2019, it was announced that Williams would leave Wigan to join the Canberra Raiders for the 2020 National Rugby League season.

 Williams played 22 games for Canberra in the 2020 NRL season as the club fell one game short of the grand final.

 On 25 May 2021, Williams was released from his contract with Canberra citing homesickness as the key reason.
 It was initially reported that Williams had demanded an immediate release from the club until the player took to Twitter explaining his side of the story.
 Williams said "I asked for a release weeks ago for the end of the season...
 Not once did I ask for a immediate release but instead of supporting me the club kicked me out the door".

 On 22 June 2021, Williams fired one final parting shot at Canberra head coach Ricky Stuart saying “I'm just sad that relationship is pretty sour, I’ve not spoken to him since the release.
 He was brilliant and I’ll never forget that, but when things went bad he turned his back on me".